 - There are tensioners in most of the modern 3D printers, you can easily tighten the printer’s belts using these tensioners.

-- Consider replacing the belts if you still face the layer shifting problem because the belt can become useless if they are being used for a long time.
+- Consider replacing the belts if you still face the layer shifting issue because the belt can become useless if they are being used for a long time.

-- There should be a bit of twang in the belts because fully tighten belts can also cause other printing problems.
+- There should be a bit of twang in the belts because fully tighten belts can also cause other printing issues.
 Just make sure that there is required tension in the belts.

 2. Check the Pulleys